Beliavsky/Fortran-code-on-GitHub/README.md

 [OpenCoarrays](https://github.com/sourceryinstitute/OpenCoarrays): parallel application binary interface for Fortran 2018 compilers, from sourceryinstitute

-[rwlock](https://github.com/kc9jud/rwlock): simple readers-writer lock in Fortran using OpenMP atomic constructs, kc9jud.
+[rwlock](https://github.com/kc9jud/rwlock): simple readers-writer lock in Fortran using OpenMP atomic constructs, by kc9jud.
 This can be used to protect a memory location which may be read by many threads simultaneously, but only modified by a single thread.

 ## Partial Differential Equations
 [fishpack](https://github.com/jlokimlin/fishpack): collection of Fortran programs and subroutines that solve 2nd- and 4th-order finite difference approximations to separable elliptic Partial Differential Equations (PDEs), by jlokimlin and t-bltg